 So, I’ll also be posting my recipes, some inspired by Ree Drummond from Pioneer Woman as well as other Food Network stars (or Food Network star kids).
 Feel free to try them out.
 I’m sure you’ll be amazed by your magical meals.
 My dietary needs might limit me to eating certain things, but that doesn’t mean my food is necessarily unhealthy or bad-tasting.
 Whether good for you or not so good for you, my food will easily be able to brighten you’re mood, even when you’re down.

 I think I’m very kind to others and always lend a helping hand to those in need.
 With my cooking, I like to be creative, and give it a little edge.
-My cooking style is comfort food with my own unique and personal spin.
+My cooking style is comfort food with my own unique and personal spin, simple, yet sophisticated home cooking.
 My favorite cuisine other than American food is Asian, and I definitely prefer cooking savory dishes over sweet, but there are still plenty of times when I’ll make dessert.
 When I’m in the kitchen, I feel very confident.
 With my writing, I like to be imaginative when I’m telling fictional stories and describing characters and events.
 Even when I’m writing nonfiction, I’m still able to turn my information from plain and boring into something interesting for my readers to enjoy.
 In addition, I often like to express my feelings in my work and teach life lessons throughout because I’ve suffered through many hardships in my life, and I think it’s good for people to know how to handle issues similar to what I’ve been through.
 Some of my best pieces are very deep and insightful, inspirational, philosophical even, you might say.
 It’s these tough times in my life that shape who I am, my writing, and my cooking.
 So, without further ado, introducing: “The Mince Master”.
 That’s me!!!!!